trobrock/jshint/README.md

 [JSHint] is a static code analysis tool for JavaScript

-`hound-jshint` is a Node service that polls `JsHintReviewJob`s from the `jshint_review` queue, lints code with `JSHint`, then pushes the results to the `high` queue, as `CompletedFileReviewJob`s.
+`hound-jshint` is a Node service that polls `JshintReviewJob`s from the `jshint_review` queue, lints code with `JSHint`, then pushes the results to the `high` queue, as `CompletedFileReviewJob`s.